windrunner21/whotello-project/README.md

 _Whotello website_ built using React is temporarily unavailable.
 Will be added soon.

-_ChatBotAPI_ is temporarily unavailable.
-Will be added soon.
+_ChatBotAPI_ can be accessed via this link: https://github.com/muradovb/whotello-chatbot-api

 Project documents reside in the Reports folder